jupyterhub/jupyter-server-proxy/README.md

 #### Install rstudio
 Use conda `conda install rstudio` or [download](https://www.rstudio.com/products/rstudio/download-server/) the corresponding package for your platform

+Note that rstudio server is needed to work with this extension.

 ### Install nbrsessionproxy
 Install the library: